UICrail/CDM-Telematics/docs/readme.md

 * When a wikipage gets created, updated, or deleted
 * When an image in /Graphol/diagrams/ gets created, updated, or deleted

-The output consists of two files:
+The output consists of following files:
-* A standalone file with embedded images
+* A standalone file with embedded images: please disregard, as some images are not properly "inserted" and displayed.
-* A standalone file with images in a subfolder
+* A standalone file with images in a subfolder: can be viewed in Typora, but trouble with Obsidian.

 The file generation may take up to one minute.